Piano tones and the keyboard

 A full-size keyboard has 88 keys, including 52 white and 36 black keys.

-Concerning dimensions, the standard length for the overall of the keyboard is circa 123 cm (48 inches).
+The standard length of a full-size keyboard is circa 123 cm (48 inches).
 For the keys the dimensions are circa 2.4 cm (0.9 inch) width for white keys and 1.4 cm (0.6 inch) width for black keys.
-The dimensions vary some depending on models and manufactures.
+The dimensions may vary some depending on models and manufactures.

 Continue and learn more about musical notes and their names